Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type

 \section{Conclusion}

-We have shown how, using the geometric approach of comparing the irreducible components of the inaccessible divisor classes obtained in the blow-up process of Hamiltonian systems, one can find explicitly symplectic, bi-rational coordinate transformations between two such related systems.
-This is necessary in a classification of Hamiltonian systems with the quasi-Painlev\'e property.
+We have shown how, using the geometric approach of comparing the { irreducible components of the inaccessible divisor} obtained in the { regularisation } process of Hamiltonian systems { via blow-ups}, one can find explicitly bi-rational coordinate transformations between two such related systems.
 We have studied various systems for which the leading order behaviour of the solutions, is proportional to a term $(z-z_\ast)^{-1/k}$, where $k \in \{1,2\}$.
-We have seen examples where different cascades of blow-ups lead to a different leading order behaviour, which is also dictated by the form of the symplectic $2$-form in coordinates at the end of a blow-up cascade.
+We have seen examples where different cascades of blow-ups lead to a different leading order behaviour, which is also dictated by the form of the $2$-form in coordinates in the final chart of a blow-up cascade.
 We have thus encountered equations which have solutions with mixed types of singularities, e.g.\ $(z-z_\ast)^{-1}$ and $(z-z_\ast)^{-1/2}$ for the systems in section~\!\ref{quasi-PainleveIV}.